nicolasdb/nicolasdb.github.io/_portfolio/quest-gamification.md

 {% include gallery caption="This is a sample gallery to go along with this case study." %}

-Houston, Tranquillity Base here.
+Houston, Tranquility Base here.
 The Eagle has landed.
 As we got further and further away, it [the Earth] diminished in size.
 Finally it shrank to the size of a marble, the most beautiful you can imagine.
 That beautiful, warm, living object looked so fragile, so delicate, that if you touched it with a finger it would crumble and fall apart.
 Seeing this has to change a man.